apache/parquet-format/README.md

 optimized read setup would be: 1GB row groups, 1GB HDFS block size, 1 HDFS block per HDFS file.
-- Data page size: Data pages should be considered indivisible so smaller data pages allow for more fine grained reading (e.g. single row lookup).
+- Data page size: Data pages should be considered indivisible so smaller data pages allow for more fine-grained reading (e.g. single row lookup).
 Larger page sizes incur less space overhead (less page headers) and potentially less parsing overhead (processing headers).
 Note: for sequential scans, it is not expected to read a page at a time; this is not the IO chunk.
 We recommend 8KB for page sizes.